overDaer/COP5518-Group11-Project1/MTCollatz/src/ReadMe.txt

 check and the lock function running, so we had to place a second conditional check after the lock so that there was no way the counter would increment from another thread which did have it locked.

-Locking:

-There may have been a better solution to the simple locking unlocking, since we do not account for threads attempting to use it while locked in an elegent way, instead just continuing iterating in the while loop until it is available.
-But because of the speed of the program, we found it unnecessary to optimize further.